jfmonsa/knowledge_obsidian_vault/Knowledge/React - Context.md

 ## Use cases
 1. When prop drilling gets complicated
-2. Managing global state in your app (Global data requirement): login,
+2. Managing global state in your app (Global data requirement): current authenticated user, theme, or preferred language
 3. Themable components
 4. Design Pattern named **Compound Components**
 ## How to
 1. Create context
++ you pass default value to createContext
 ```javascript
 import { createContext } from 'react';